Cambridge Computing History Museum

 The museum offers a unique opportunity to delve into the history of computing, from the pioneering work of early computer scientists to the modern era of smartphones and cloud computing.
 Whether you’re a technology enthusiast, a history buff, or simply curious about how far we’ve come in the world of computing, the Cambridge Museum of Computing History is sure to offer a rewarding and educational experience.

-centre-computing-history Cambridge Computing History Museum vintage computing
+centre-computing-history Cambridge Computing History Museum

 ARM rocks.
 I promise I’ll get a job in ARM one day!